 LAN: LAN is the acronym of Local Area Network, and usually limited to a specific area or location.
 For example, LAN used in a factory is limited within the boundary of that building.
 Several small LANs can be combined to make a big LAN using routers, and switches.
 Users in a small LAN can be grouped into a workgroup.
 A big LAN may consist of several such small groups of users.

-WAN stands for Wide Area Network.
+WAN: WAN stands for Wide Area Network.
 A WAN may be spread across several cities, states, and countries.
 WANs normally use public switched networks, and telecom lines to communicate across boundaries.

 WAN vs LAN:

 The Internet is an example of Wide Area Network.